EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/timeseries.md

 ### timeseries.periodia

 Classical power spectrum of non-evenly space time series (OBSOLETE) Package: timeseries Description: Classical power-spectrum of a non-evenly spaced time series.
 The power spectrum is normalized by the variance of the data.
+OBSOLETE: Use timeseries.period instead.